x-ji/command_processor/README.md

   100   500  100   100  100   400  11111  44444 --:--:-- --:--:-- --:--:-- 55555
   Hello World!
 ```

-Note that one would need to pass in the flag `-H "Content-Type: application/json"` if using `curl`.

 The two endpoints accept the same type of input.
 They only differ by their output formats.